Suwannee River Paddling Festival: April 6-8, 2018

 - Sorry, no pets allowed.

 - All paddlers must provide emergency contact information and sign a Waiver of Claims and Release of Liability form.
 Parents must sign for children under the age of 18.
-The form is available on our website.

 - People-powered watercraft only.